Best Hiking Boots of 2024/25

 If you like the fit of Salomon shoes, but want a lighter boot closer to a trail runner, consider the low top Salomon X Ultra 4 GORE-TEX Hiking Shoes (men's and women's), a low top hiking boot and the overall winner in our Best Hiking Shoes story.

 Similarly, if you like the Quest 4 but want something more lightweight as compared th the Quest 4's midweight, the Salomon X Ultra 4 Mid GORE-TEX (men’s and women’s) is the overall winner in our Best Lightweight Hiking Boots story.
+We also have an in-depth, long-term review of the Salomon X Ultra 4 Mid hiking boots.

 Our verdict